davemeckin/Internet_of_Everything/Putting_it_all_together/Put_Together.md

 - Go to http://www.material-ui.com/ and check out some of their awesome ui components.
 - Try copying their source code into new custom componenents of your own and add them to your project.
+- I used the nav bar and the tool bar in the example I showed in class...
 - NOTE: all material ui components need to be enclosed in <MuiThemeProvider></MuiThemeProvider> tags.

 ### Task 9